mkenny10/RNA_seq/MasterNotes.md

 $module unload bowtie2/2.5.3
 ```

-With these indices, we then performed sequence alignment into a .sam file, using the script provided in the attached run_bowtie2 file.
+With these indices, we then performed sequence alignment into a .sam file, using the slurm script provided in the attached run_bowtie2 file.

-We then converted this .sam file into a .bam file and sorted it withsamtools, using the following code:
+We then converted this .sam file into a .bam file and sorted it with samtools, using the following code:

 ```
 $module load samtools